Wei-Parker-Guo/Wei-Parker-Guo.github.io/index.md

 # Disclaimers

+<b>Pronoun Usage: </b><br>
+By Axiom 1.1, and a common narrating perspective, "we" is often used despite of the fact that I'm not directly involved in others' works.
+I appreciate your understanding in this matter.

-<b>Pronoun Usage: </b>Situation often arises for the usage of gender neutral pronouns.
-For the ease of reading, sometimes "he/she" is abbreviated as "he".
+Situation often arises for the usage of gender neutral pronouns.
+For ease of reading, sometimes only a random pronoun is drawn instead of "he/she".
 This by no means conveys any gender bias from the author.

+<b>Personal Opinions: </b><br>
-<b>Personal Opinions: </b>As this site contains a blog, a lot of personal opinions exist throughout the posts.
-I stand by the first amendment of free speech, but welcome discussions.
+As this site contains a blog, a lot of personal opinions exist throughout the posts.
+I stand by Axiom 2.4, but welcome discussions.

+<b>References: </b><br>
-<b>References: </b>I try to provide references to others' works throughout the posts.
-Exact quotations are not made sometimes for ease of reading.
-However, I make sure every referenced work is present in footnotes.
+I try to provide references to others' works throughout the posts.
+Exact quotations are not made for ease of reading.
+However, I make sure every reference is presented properly.

 </div>